Buying bitcoin in the UK has never been easier and if you’re looking to buy some yourself this article is for you.

 Some cryptocurrency exchanges can be very confusing to a novice bitcoin investor because they are more catered to seasoned day traders.
 Their admin dashboards are full of read and green charts and graphs moving every second.

-Thankfully, Coinmama is an easy-to-use platform catered to the more long-term casual bitcoin investor like me.
+Thankfully, Coinmama is an easy-to-use platform catered to the more long-term bitcoin investor like me.
+Their customer service is second to none which provides peace of mind.

 Before buying bitcoin consider the payment method which you’ll use.
-You usually have the following options:
+With Coinmama you have the following options:

 - Bank transfer